mendix/docs/content/en/docs/appstore/modules/openai/rag-example-implementation.md

 {{% alert color="info" %}}

-The OpenAI showcase application uses the Mendix [PgVector Knowledge Base module](https://marketplace.mendix.com/link/component/2888) from the Marketplace to run queries and statements on your remote database.
+The OpenAI showcase application uses the Mendix [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module from the Marketplace to run queries and statements on your remote database.
 If you want to know more about this or if you are looking for certain technical details, see [PgVector Knowledge Base](/appstore/modules/pgvector-knowledge-base/).

-{::comment}
-TODO: insert links to the marketplace component and check link to docs {/comment}

 The OpenAI showcase application uses this module to take care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
 If you want to know more about the extension and how the tables look like in combination with this extension, see the [pgvector source code and documentation on GitHub](https://github.com/pgvector/pgvector).